rafaelbatista6/IntlTelInputPCF/README.md

 Component can be applied on single line of text field attributes (whatever subformat text, phone or fax)

-Important: This component will store numbers in Dataverse columns in the format +XXXXXXXX without spaces.
+**Important:** This component will store numbers in Dataverse columns in the format **+XXXXXXXXXX** without spaces.
 If you plan to add this control to an existing column containing data, it is important to realign the data to match this format.
 The behavior when opening a record where the phone number field does not match this format is unpredictable.

 This PCF control has 3 static input elements that you can configure: